Asuka-neko/MeetCIT/Feature doc.md

 ## Underlying Structure

 MeetCIT is built using the Django web framework (4.0.1) with Python as the back-end programming language, and website is styled using CSS Bootstrap-4, especially the navigation bar.
-We use the registration system that comes default with Django, and import the Django Guardians package for differentiating different user's permission to book/change/cancel a certain appointment.
+We use the registration system that comes default with Django, and import the Django Guardians package for differentiating user's permission to book/change/cancel a certain appointment.

 Calendar functionalities are realized with pieces of codes from [django-calendar](https://github.com/huiwenhw/django-calendar) GitHub project made by GitHub user [huiwenhw](https://github.com/huiwenhw).
 Our greatest appreciation and gratitude goes to huiwenhw.

 ## Planning Features

-**Appointment theme:** a new attribute to the appointment, can be set to advisory, mock interview, meetup or other to facilitate the filtering of appointments.
+**Appointment theme/tag:** a new attribute to the appointment, can be set to advisory, mock interview, meetup or other themes/tags to facilitate the filtering of appointments.

-**User profile that all visitors can inspect:** Including self-introduction, strength and personal interests.
+**User profile that all visitors can inspect:** Including self-introduction, strengths and personal interests to better introduce the host to other users.

 **One-to-multiple appointments:** the host can choose the number of attendees they prefer to accommodate.

 **Filter options on calendar and catalogue:** given a timeframe, certain host or theme of the appointment, the user can filter out the appointments they want to attend the most.

-**Fuzzy search: **the user can search for theme, approximation of name, or other attributes rather than an exact host name.
+**Fuzzy search: **the user can search for theme/tag, approximation of name, or other attributes rather than an exact host name.